tuankhoin/toilet-pandemia/README.md

 | Hoang Anh Huy Luu|    Gameplay, Graphics & Camera, Map Design, Toon Shaders, Outline Shaders & Particles|
 | HoangLong Nguyen |               Object Modelling, Half-Tone Shaders & Particles                        |
 |   Angus Hudson   |                   Gameplay, Graphics & Camera, Evaluation                            |

+***By the way, here is my honest review: COMP30019 sucks and not worth your tution fee.
+Markers are conservative and very subjective, and the fact is you can just look for the content off the internet or alumni repositories if interested.
+If you are from UniMelb, avoid this subject at all cost.***